EternalllZM/rtd-codz/docs/source/server_history.rst

 06/01/21 - Server reaches 15000 members.

+06/27/21 - Chucky becomes Moderator in Call of Duty Zombies.

 - **July 2021**

 07/05/21 - Plutonium becomes allowed in the server as long as a legal game copy is used.

+07/05/21 - Saladina becomes Moderator in Call of Duty Zombies.

 07/09/21 - Salt becomes Moderator in Call of Duty Zombies.